 Wonder was born prematurely and lost his sight after he was given excess oxygen in the incubator.
 The young boy, however, did not allow his disability to hinder him as he started singing in the church choir at the age of four.
 He subsequently mastered several instruments and performed at local shindigs.
 Wonder got his breakthrough in 1961 when he was spotted by an R&B musician named Ronnie.
 Ronnie introduced the talented young lad to the bosses at Motown and they gave him a record deal.

 he album spurned a single which topped the billboard hot 100 charts and this made the 13-year-old Wonder the youngest ever artist to top the charts.
 Since this 1963 success, Stevie Wonder has gone on to drop more than 20 albums including My Cherie Amour (1969), Invasions (1973), Hotter Than July (1980), and Songs in the Key of Life (1976).

 The effervescent Wonder has composed songs for the soundtracks of several movies including the 1984 film, Woman in Red.
 One of his singles for the film, I Just Called to Say I Love You, topped the charts in several countries.
 It also won the Academy Award for best original song.
 Stevie Wonder has thus far made in excess of $100 million from his music career.

-Stevie Wonder Net Worth
+What Is Stevie Wonder’s Net Worth Now?

-Stevie Wonder’s net worth is put at $110 million and a large portion of this stems from his music career.
+Stevie Wonder’s net worth is put at $200 million and a large portion of this stems from his music career.
 The Detroit native has received numerous accolades in his lifetime.
 They include the Gershwin Prize from the Library of Congress (February 2009), National Order of Arts and Letters from the Republic of France (March 2010), Presidential Medal of Freedom (2014), and Kennedy Center Honours (1999).